The scaling limits of near-critical and dynamical percolation: Markov property, associated semigroup

 \ni {\bf Proof:} \ni

 Fix $0<s<t$.
 We wish to prove that

 To prove this identity in law, we will build the limiting process $\omega_\infty(\cdot)$ in a way which is well suited to the above conditioning.
 Instead of building our process using the critical ``slice'' $\omega_\infty(t=0)$, we will shift things so that one builds our process from the slice $\omega_\infty(s)$ which by Proposition \ref{pr.PROJ} is known to satisfy as well $\omega_\infty(s) \sim \P_\infty$.
-One proceeds as follows (the details are left to the reader):
+One proceeds as follows (the details are omitted):

-\bnum \item We sample $\omega_\infty(s)\sim \P_\infty$. \item We choose $\eps>0$ very small and consider $\mu^\eps=\mu^\eps(\omega_\infty(s))$ the measure on the $\eps$-pivotal points of $\omega_\infty(s)$ we used continuously so far. \item Knowing $\mu^\eps$, we sample the Poisson Point processes $\PPP_{[s,t]}$ on $D\times[s,t]$ and $\PPP_{[0,s]}$ on $D\times [0,s]$ independently of each other and respectively with intensity measures given by $\mu^\eps(dx) du 1_{[s,t]}$ and $\mu^\eps(dx) du 1_{[0,s]}$. \item Using these two PPPs, we proceed as in section \ref{s.cutoff} to construct a \cadlag trajectory $u\in[s,t]\mapsto \omega_\infty^\eps(u)$ and a ``c\`agl\`ad'' trajectory $u\in[0,s]\mapsto \omega_\infty^\eps(s-u)$. \item From the above construction, note that conditionally on $\omega_\infty(s)$, these two processes are conditionally independent.
-(This results from the fact that $\mu^\eps$ is measurable w.r.t $\omega_\infty(s)\sim \P_\infty$). \item As in the proof of Theorem \ref{th.MAIN}, we obtain a limiting process $u\in[0,t] \mapsto \bar \omega_\infty(u)$ as $\eps$ to 0.
+\bnum \item We sample $\omega_\infty(s)\sim \P_\infty$. \item We choose $\eps>0$ very small and consider $\mu^\eps=\mu^\eps(\omega_\infty(s))$ the measure on the $\eps$-pivotal points of $\omega_\infty(s)$ we used continuously so far. \item Knowing $\mu^\eps$, we sample the Poisson Point processes $\PPP_{[s,t]}$ on $D\times[s,t]$ and $\PPP_{[0,s]}$ on $D\times [0,s]$ independently of each other and respectively with intensity measures given by $\mu^\eps(dx) du 1_{[s,t]}$ and $\mu^\eps(dx) du 1_{[0,s]}$. \item Using these two PPPs, we proceed as in Section \ref{s.cutoff} to construct a \cadlag trajectory $u\in[s,t]\mapsto \omega_\infty^\eps(u)$ and a ``c\`agl\`ad'' trajectory $u\in[0,s]\mapsto \omega_\infty^\eps(s-u)$. \item From the above construction, note that conditionally on $\omega_\infty(s)$, these two processes are conditionally independent.
+(This results from the fact that $\mu^\eps$ is measurable w.r.t. $\omega_\infty(s)\sim \P_\infty$). \item As in the proof of Theorem \ref{th.MAIN}, we obtain a limiting process $u\in[0,t] \mapsto \bar \omega_\infty(u)$ as $\eps$ to 0.
 The convergence is in probability in $\Sk_t$ as $\eps\to 0$ and the above conditional independence property survives as $\eps\to 0$.
 In particular, one has

 \item As in Theorem \ref{th.MAIN}, this process $\bar \omega_\infty(\cdot)$ is the limiting law as $\eta\to 0$ of $u\in[0,t] \mapsto \omega_\eta(u)$.
 By the uniqueness of the limit, one has as a process in $\Sk_t$, $\bar \omega_\infty(\cdot) \overset{(d)}{=} \omega_\infty(\cdot)$.
 In particular, property~\eqref{e.SM} is satisfied for the process $\omega_\infty(\cdot)$ which implies the desired simple Markov property. \enum